All Episodes

 And they're going to think that's a good thing.

-Liberal sports reporters can think of ultimately it's it's going to be a wonderful thing.
+Liberal sports reporters are going to think ultimately it's going to be a wonderful thing.

 The thing is, I never had a doubt once this all started that it was going to happen.